ExploitZero/wasserstein/README.md

 # WassersteinDistance
 Rust implementation of Wasserstein Distance with floating points using Network Simplex algorithm.
 Modifications from https://github.com/URI-ABD/wasserstein.
-Floating point precision is managed such that a meaningful result will always be returned.
+Floating point precision is managed such that a meaningful result is always returned at the cost of accuracy.
+(Accuracy errors are still usually < f64::Epsilon)

 Usage:
 1. Include Folder in rust project and toml.